-Throughout 2016-17 Michael directed and produced a variety of episodic work and a number of development projects, including a documentary series with the RCAF filming at 8-Wing Trenton and the C-130 429 Bison Squadron (director/producer/dop) and a survival series format (director/producer/dop), shooting extensively for weeks in the remote Outback of Australia's Northern Territory.
-He also filmed with Orbital ATK at Cape Canaveral documenting the deployment of CYGNSS (Cyclone Global Navigation Satellite System) from the Stargazer Launch Aircraft and Pegasus-XL rocket.
+Throughout 2016-17 Michael directed and produced a variety of episodic work and a number of development projects, including a documentary series with the RCAF filming at 8-Wing Trenton and the C-130 429 Bison Squadron (director/producer/dop) and a survival series format Sisters of the Wild (director/producer/dop), shooting extensively for weeks in the remote Outback of Australia's Northern Territory.
+For Wild, he filmed solo, following survivalists through challenging terrain and weather conditions as a self-sufficient camera unit while directing/producing the pilot episode.
+Michael also filmed (co-director) with Orbital ATK at Cape Canaveral documenting the deployment of CYGNSS (Cyclone Global Navigation Satellite System) from the Stargazer Launch Aircraft and Pegasus-XL rocket.

-Other projects include documenting the weeks long mission of the Russian built and operated, Ilyushin-76 aircraft with Volga-Dnepr as they transported heavy machinery and mining equipment to Baffin Island.
-Michael also travelled across the Andes in Ecuador on the prestigious Tren Crucero for Mighty Trains.
+Other projects include documenting the weeks long mission of the Russian built and operated, Ilyushin-76 aircraft with Volga-Dnepr (director, co-dop) as they transported heavy machinery and mining equipment in -30C winter conditions to Baffin Island.
+Michael also travelled across the Andes in Ecuador on the prestigious Tren Crucero for Mighty Trains (director).

 Michael continued to move between Director and DP roles, such as shooting the docudrama series Collision Course (dop) and directing on the first season of Discovery's Mighty Trains (director), travelling throughout Norway and Sweden to tell the story of the North Rail Express.
 In early 2017 he filmed with the US Navy VAW-120 Squadron (director) aboard the super-carrier USS George Washington, following a group of rookie C2 Greyhound pilots as they went through their carrier qualifications to join the fleet.
 Michael also returned to the docks of Dutch Harbor, Alaska and the Bering Sea while onboard the longliner Northern Leader for two-weeks filming the latest season of the successful series Mighty Ships (director).
 Michael and his four man doc crew were onboard their vessel in the North Bering Sea when the strongest storm system ever recorded to hit the region swept through - a cyclone with a central low pressure of 924 millibars (more powerful than Hurricane Katrina).
 With winds gusting close to 200 km/h, and sea swells over fifty feet, they rode it out for days and kept filming.